Robustness Certificates for Neural Networks Against Data Poisoning and Evasion Attacks

-\section{Conclusion}
+\section{CONCLUSION}

 This paper proposed a formal robustness certification framework for neural networks under data poisoning and evasion attacks.
-By modeling gradient-based training as a discrete-time dynamical system and casting robustness as a safety verification problem in parameter space, we employed barrier certificates to certify an $\ell_p$-bounded robust radius within which the degradation in test accuracy remains below a prescribed threshold.
-To cope with high-dimensional and unknown training dynamics, we parameterized the barrier as a neural network trained on poisoned trajectories and validated it via a scenario convex program, obtaining PAC-style guarantees on the certified radius.
-The resulting framework provides a unified, model- and attack-agnostic approach to train-time and test-time feature perturbations.
-Experiments on MNIST, SVHN, and CIFAR demonstrate that the method certifies non-trivial perturbation budgets and yields certified radii that closely track empirical robustness.
-Future work will aim at extending the framework beyond $\ell_p$ threat models, reducing the computational cost of the certification pipeline, and integrating the proposed certificates into broader safety guarantees for learning-enabled control systems.
+We modeled gradient-based training as a discrete-time dynamical system and cast robustness as a safety verification problem in parameter space, using barrier certificates to certify an $\ell_p$-bounded robust radius under which test-accuracy degradation remains below a prescribed threshold.
+To handle high-dimensional and unknown training dynamics, we parameterized the barrier certificate as a neural network learned from poisoned trajectories and verified it via a scenario convex program, yielding probabilistic guarantees on the certified radius.
+The framework is unified, model-agnostic, and applicable to both train-time and test-time feature perturbations.
+Experiments on MNIST, SVHN, and CIFAR show non-trivial certified budgets and certified radii close to empirical robustness.
+Future work includes extensions beyond $\ell_p$ threat models, lower certification cost, and time-varying training hyperparameters.